vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 o Trisulapata-(under Sarasvati).
 P. I.

-28. 12Probably the same as above Tritaküpa-a tirtha visited by Balarama,
+28. 12Probably the same as above Tritakūpa-a tirtha visited by Balarama,

 Bh.
 X. 78.
-19 (after Pethüdaka and Bindusaras).
+19 (after Pethūdaka and Bindusaras).
 Rg.
 I. 105.
 17 speaks of Trita who had been thrown into a well and was helped by Brhaspati.
 Vide Nir.
 IV.6 Triveni-A (at Prayāga) Var.
 144.

 86-87; vide p.602 above; B (conflu- ence of three rivers, viz.
 Gandaki, Devikā and another r. called Brahmaputra) Var.
 144. 83 and 112-115.
 It was here that Gajendra was drawn into water by the grāha